Health & Safety Risk Assessment

-You can have it carried out externally by Health & Safety consultants or you can assess the risks yourself.
+Risk assessments can be carried out externally by Health & Safety Consultants or you can assess the risks yourself.

-However, the Management Regulations say employers must have Health & Safety assistance from a ‘Competent Person’.
-In other words, whoever does the assessment must be able to make sure you’re complying with Health & Safety law.
+However, the Management Regulations say employers must have health and safety assistance from a ‘Competent Person’.
+In other words, whoever does the assessment must be able to make sure that you’re complying with health and safety law.

 Small firms should only do risk assessments themselves if they confidently understand what’s involved.

 The Management Regulations say the ‘Competent Person’ must have ‘sufficient training and experience or knowledge and other qualities’ in order to: